-Below are some important terms used in describing how a participant is eligible to receive benefits through the disability plans:
+Below are some important terms used indescribing how a participant is eligible to receive benefits through the disability plans:

-- Active Pay Status is defined as receiving pay for a normal scheduled day of work, including regular pay, comprehensive leave, bereavement, or jury duty benefits.
-Active pay status does not include employees who are on leave of absence, on whole-week voluntary or involuntary LWOP, or receiving disability benefits (DSL, SDI, VSDI, or LTD). - Claims Administrator The organization that is accountable for receiving the participant's application, determining which benefits are payable and ensuring that payments are made: - o For DSL, VSDI and Leidos' private CASDI, Sedawick CMS administers the plans. - For the Hawaii state disability plan, Life Insurance Company of North America administers the plan. - o For the New Jersey, New York, Rhode Island, and Puerto Rico state disability plans, the respective states administer the plans. - Hospital Confinement "Hospital Confinement", is defined as any 24 hour period of time, or any part thereof, for which a Claimant is properly charged a full day's rate for room and board as a registered bed patient in a hospital, or in a nursing home.
-Emergency Room Visit, Outpatient Surgery and 23-Hour Hospital Stay is excluded. - Physician Includes physicians and surgeons holding an M.D. or D.O. degree, psychologists, optometrists, dentists, podiatrists, and chiropractic practitioners licensed by state law and acting within the scope of their practice as defined by state law.
-For Disability related to normal pregnancy or childbirth, medical certification may be provided by a midwife or nurse practitioner. - Psychologist is defined as a licensed psychologist with a doctoral degree in psychology, or a doctoral degree deemed equivalent for licensure by the Board of Psychology pursuant to Section 2914 of the Business and Professions Code, and who either has at least two (2) years of clinical experience in a recognized health setting or has met the standards of the National Register of the Health Service Providers in Psychology. - Qualified Disability A disability that has been certified by a physician or other health care provider, based on objective medical evidence, and subsequently reviewed and approved by the claims administrator.
+- Active Pay Status Employee receives pay for a normal scheduled day of work, including regular pay, comprehensive leave, bereavement, or jury duty benefits.
+Active pay status does not include employees who are on leave of absence, on whole-week voluntary or involuntary LWOP, or receiving disability benefits (DSL, CA VDP, VSDI, or LTD). - Claims Administrator The organization that is accountable for receiving the participant's application, determining which benefits are payable and ensuring that payments are made: - o For DSL, VSDI and Leidos CAVDP, Sedgwick CMS administers the plans. - For the Hawaii state disability plan, Life Insurance Company of North America administers the plan. - o For the New Jersey, New York, Rhodelsland, and Puerto Rico state disability plans, the respective states administer the plans. - Hospital Confinement any 24-hour period of time, or any part thereof, for which a claimant is properly charged a full day's rate for room and board as a registered bed patient in a hospital, or in a nursing home as defined in Section 1395X of Title 42 of the United States Code.
+This includes hospital admission under inpatient status or observation status.
+Emergency Room Visit and Outpatient Surgery are excluded. - Physician Includes physicians and surgeons holding an M.D. or D.O. degree, physician's assistants (PA's), nurse practitioner's (NP's), psychologists, optometrists, dentists, podiatrists, and chiropractic practitioners licensed by state law and acting within the scope of their practice as defined by state law.
+For disability related to normal pregnancy or childbirth, medical certification may be provided by a midwife or nurse practitioner. - Psychologist a licensed psychologist with a doctoral degree in psychology, or a doctoral degree deemed equivalent for licensure by the Board of Psychology pursuant to Section 2914 of the Business and Professions Code, and who either has at least two (2) years of clinical experience in a recognized health setting or has met the standards of the National Register of the Health Service Providers in Psychology. - Qualified Disability A disability that has been certified by a physician or other health care provider, based on objective medical evidence, and subsequently reviewed and approved by the claims administrator.
 Each plan may have different definitions as to what types of conditions are disabling (for example, some state plans differ from the private insurance plans).
 Keep in mind that not all disabilities will be approved.

-In general, under most short-term disability plans, a person is considered disabled when he or she:
+In general, under most short-term disability plans, a participant is considered disabled when the participant:

-- Is physically or mentally ill, or is injured and the condition prevents him or her from performing his or her regular work; - Is under the regular and continuous care of a physician or other health care provider; and - o Is not performing work for any other employer, including self-employment.
+- Is physically or mentally ill, or is injured and the condition prevents him or her from performing his or her regular work; - o Is under the regular and continuous care of a physician or other health care provider; and - o Is not performing workfor any other employer, including self-employment.

-Regardless of the plan, the participant will be required to provide objective medical evidence to qualify for benefits.
-The claims administrator will determine the types of medical documentation needed and how frequently the documentation must be updated.
+Regardless of the plan, the participant maybe required to provide objective medical evidence to qualify for benefits.
+The claims administrator will determine the types of medical documentation needed and howfrequently the documentation must be updated.